-Napier’s Wastewater Treatment Plant (WWTP) milliscreen is now up and running.
-This is phase one of having the full plant operational.
-The plant was inundated by floodwaters and silt caused by Cyclone Gabrielle.
-The plant suffered extensive damage and the repair programme is complex.
+Napier’s Wastewater Treatment Plant (WWTP) miliscreen and both biological trickling filters are now up and running.
+Six months after the Plant was inundated by floodwaters and silt caused by Cyclone Gabrielle Phases 1 and 2 of the recommissioning programme are now complete.
+The plant suffered extensive damage and the repair programme was complex.

 A programme of work was established to reinstate the plant:

 The wastewater treatment plant reached a major milestone on Thursday 6 April when the milliscreen was successfully restored to full operation.

 Milliscreens are a traditional basic facility used across industry to separate large solids, materials, and waste products.
 Recommissioning the milliscreens allows a basic level of filtering of wastewater before it enters the outfall pipe.

 Phase 2 saw the reinstatement of the Biological Trickling Filters (BTF), which means wastewater is now fully treated before it enters the outfall pipe.

 BTF’s create a biological environment for breaking down harmful bacteria in the remaining wastewater over a period of time.